MilosFaktor/AWS-Serverless-Web-Crawler/docs/BUILD-JOURNAL.md

 - You can configure the crawl depth using the `MAX_DEPTH` environment variable.
   - Example: `MAX_DEPTH=2` limits crawling to two levels deep.

-> ⚠️ **Important:** If you accidentally launch the crawler on a large-scale site like Google or Wikipedia:
-> - You might quickly exceed your Lambda free tier.
-> - The site may throttle or block your IP.
-> - You could unintentionally generate significant traffic.

 🛑 Do not crawl high-traffic or sensitive websites without **explicit permission**.

 This project is designed for safe experimentation on **your own site** or small test environments only.
-In future versions, additional safeguards like **rate limiting**, **robots.txt checking**, or **IP throttling** may be added.
+In future versions, additional safeguards like **rate limiting** or **IP throttling** may be added.

 ---

 ## 🛣️ FUTURE PLANS

 - Add API Gateway trigger for user input (root URL)
-- Add IP-based rate limiting (via API Gateway or Lambda throttle)
+- Add IP-based rate limiting (via API Gateway or Lambda throttling)
-- Add optional S3 output with crawled result summary
-- Use Step Functions for depth-based loop control
-- Create cloudformation template for one-click deploy
+- Create CI/CD pipeline for automated deployments

 ---